dabapps/periodical/README.md

     <DatePeriod '2015-W04'>

 ### A note on timezones

+The default implementations for `DatePeriod` and `TimePeriod` return periods coverring the current date or time *in the UTC timezone*.
+To work with local time you'll need to pass the local date or time explicitly.

+For example to get the current week period, using local time to determine the current date instead of using UTC time, we would do the following:

+    >>> today = datetime.date.today()
+    >>> period = periodical.DatePeriod(date=today, span='week')

+#### Timezone awareness and TimePeriod objects

 When passing a `datetime` instance to `TimePeriod`, the resulting period instance will use the same timezone info as the provided argument, or be timezone-naive if no timezone info is included.